FacilityKit Blog

 The Almighty MDS Coordinator

 They arrive early, stay late, know every resident's diagnoses by heart, and have a look in their eye that says "I have seen things."
-The MDS Coordinator is the most important person in your facility — and probably the most underappreciated.
-A tribute to what they actually do and why every administrator owes them lunch.
+The most important person in your facility — and probably the most underappreciated.

 The 5 Stages of Grief During a State Survey